Shopify/shopify_app/README.md

 ### Default Generator

-The default generator will run the `install`, `shop`, and `home_controller` generators.
+The default generator will run the `install`, `shop`, `authenticated_controller`, and `home_controller` generators.
 This is the recommended way to start a new app from scratch:

 ```sh
 $ rails generate shopify_app